TurjoyDas/The-Big-Three-A-Comparative-Sentiment-and-Review-Analysis-of-Naruto-One-Piece-and-Bleach/README.md

 ## 🎯 The Challenge — More Than Just Scraping

-MyAnimeList is one of the largest anime review platforms, but reviews are hidden behind "Read More" buttons, loaded dynamically, and spread across multiple versions of the same franchise — like Naruto Shippuden and Bleach's Thousand-Year Blood War.
+https://myanimelist.net/ is one of the largest anime review platforms, but reviews are hidden behind "Read More" buttons, loaded dynamically, and spread across multiple versions of the same franchise — like Naruto Shippuden and Bleach's Thousand-Year Blood War.

 To compare them fairly, we needed to: